-The Institute for Research on Labor and Employment promotes better understanding of the conditions, policies, and institutions that affect the well-being of workers and their families and communities.
+The Institute for Research on Labor and Employment (IRLE) promotes better understanding of the conditions, policies, and institutions that contribute to worker and community well-being and economic justice.
 We inform public debate with hard evidence about inequality, the economy, and the nature of work.

 What We Do

-Activate and support emerging scholars and established academics at Berkeley, providing research support and a thriving intellectual community.
+Support emerging scholars and established academics at Berkeley with research funding and a thriving intellectual community

 Our centers are shaping policy and debate

-IRLE is home to several nationally-recognized centers and programs that conduct research, education, and outreach on labor and employment issues.
-Our centers have played a leading role in finding solutions to the most urgent social and economic issues facing working families in California, providing in-depth research and policy analysis in areas such as minimum wage policies, the early childcare workforce, homelessness, and public sector labor and employment law.
+IRLE is home to several nationally recognized centers and programs that conduct research, education, and outreach on labor and employment issues.
+Our centers have played a leading role in finding solutions to the most urgent social and economic issues facing working families in California, providing in-depth analysis in areas such as minimum wages, climate justice, the affordability crisis, the inequitable child care system, and worker protections from AI.

 Over the past two decades, Berkeley’s economics department and associated institutes have been at the forefront of two critical changes in the practice of economics: a heightened emphasis on empirical research, and an increasing focus on inequality… IRLE has long been a fount of progressive economic studies and policy advocacy.